aws-solutions-library-samples/guidance-for-open-source-3d-reconstruction-toolbox-for-gaussian-splats-on-aws/README.md

 | Error   | False Positive  | Semgrep      | 98 sqlalchemy-execute-raw-query     | Avoiding SQL string concatenation: untrusted input concatenated with raw SQL query can result in SQL Injection | The query is already validated with proper table name escaping, making it safe from SQL injection attacks.                                                                                                                               |
 | Error   | False Positive  | Semgrep      | 93 sqlalchemy-execute-raw-query     | Avoiding SQL string concatenation: untrusted input concatenated with raw SQL query can result in SQL Injection | The query is already validated with proper table name escaping and validation, making it safe from SQL injection attacks.                                                                                                                   |
 | Error   | False Positive  | Gitleaks     | 54 generic-api-key : fingerprint    | API Key found | This is not an API key but just a random prefix for the project components                                                                                                                                                               |
+## Deployment and User Guide

+**TO DO: update with Live link when published**
+For detailed guidance deployment steps and running the guidance as a user please see the [Implementation Guide](https://implementationguides.kits.eventoutfitters.aws.dev/open-3drt-0403/compute/open-source-3d-reconstruction-toolbox-for-gaussian-splats-on-aws.html)

 ## Next Steps